-The HKICPA has issued certain new or revised HKFRSs that are first effective for the current accounting period of the Group.
-None of them has impact on the accounting policies of the Group except for the adoption of HKFRS 17 as set out below.
+The HKICPA has issued certain new or revised HKFRS Accounting Standards that are first effective for the current accounting period of the Group.
+None of them has impact on the accounting policies of the Group.

 The Group has not applied any new standard or interpretation that is not yet effective for the current accounting period (note 38).